beyarkay/masters-thesis/src/05_results.md

 It can be seen that the FFNNs are very prevalent amongst the best-performing models.
 There are a few HFFNNs achieving good performance, and all SVMs achieved approximately the same level of performance.
-The SVMs generally performed worse than the neural network based models.
+The best SVMs generally performed worse than the best neural network based models.

-Given that the best 17 performing models are all FFNNs, it can be concluded that well-tuned FFNNs perform the best on this dataset.
+Given that the best 20 performing models are all FFNNs, it can be concluded that well-tuned FFNNs perform the best on this dataset.
 It should be noted that SVMs perform relatively well on the dataset, regardless of the hyperparameters used.
-This is in start contrast to neural network based methods which outperform SVMs, but only after extensive hyperparameter tuning has been performed.
+This is in stark contrast to neural network based methods which outperform SVMs, but only after extensive hyperparameter tuning has been performed.